TCoxIII/ICS499-Assignment-2/prompts_used.md

 Compare Salesforce, HubSpot CRM, Zoho CRM, Microsoft Dynamics 365, and Oracle CRM.
 Include target customer, strengths, weaknesses, and pricing model in a table for a college CRM research assignment.

 Compare SuiteCRM, EspoCRM, Odoo CRM, and Vtiger CRM as open-source CRM systems.
 Include features, technology stack, community support, and ease of installation in a table for a college CRM research assignment.

+List the functional modules that should be included in a simple CRM MVP.
+Include authentication, contacts, leads, accounts, opportunities, tasks, reports, customer support, and admin features.
+Explain each module briefly for a college software architecture report.